 Registration Information for The Novel Writing Program

 Two major parts of this program are available, eight modules each.
 For more information on the course content, works studied and goals, and graduation requirements, please reference the program page and the home page FAQ on obtaining a graduation certificate.
-Each part (eight modules) is $309.00 (or $499.00 for both parts, all sixteen modules, until November 2013).
+Each part (eight modules) is $309.00, or $499.00 for both parts.

 If you cannot pay the full amount, a deposit of $199.00 can be made, but the balance must be paid before you start the program.
 See the drop-down registration window below.

 NOTE 2: Paypal is our online CC processor, and we trust it implicitly.
 However, if you do not wish to register using Paypal, for whatever reason, write us at ADMIN (at) AUTHORSALON.COM prior to registration.
 If you need to make course payments in increments, you may use the drop down registration window below.